-Report: J.D.
-McKissic placed on Injured Reserve, Seahawks claim linebacker Jermaine Grace
+Seahawks place J.D.
+McKissic on Injured Reserve, claim linebacker Jermaine Grace

 Seattle will be without J.D.
 McKissic for the first half of the 2018 season.

 The Seahawks have placed running back J.D.
-McKissic on Injured Reserve and claimed linebacker Jermaine Grace off waivers to take his place on the 53-man roster, according to a report from Field Yates of ESPN.
+McKissic on Injured Reserve and claimed linebacker Jermaine Grace off waivers to take his place on the 53-man roster.

 McKissic suffered a broken foot in practice midway through the preseason and it was initially reported he might only miss 2-4 weeks or so.
 But now McKissic will have to miss at least eight games.
 Two players a year who go on IR can return to their team after sitting out eight games.
 Teams no longer have to declare a player as an early return candidate, however.

 That means the first game McKissic can play in this season is on Nov.
 11 against the Rams in Los Angeles.
+He can return to practice after six weeks.

 McKissic was one of five tailbacks on the roster.
 Seattle now has four, with C.J.
 Prosise in line to take on the bulk of the team’s third-down/two-minute back role, which was also one of McKissic’s prime responsibilities.
+Seattle also has fullback Tre Madden on its roster.

 Most Read Sports Stories